eroniki/build_daq/README.md

 The basic User Interface is created by using Flask, a web development tool for Python.

 All the necessary tools and classes were implemeted in this class, which reside in __app.py__ module.
+The documentation of the computer_vision class is automatically generated from the docstrings of the classes and the functions in it.
+The documentation is located [here](docs/app.md).
 ## Utility Class
 The documentation of the utility class is automatically generated from the docstrings of the classes and the functions in it.
 The documentation is located [here](docs/utils.md).
 ## Experiment Class
+The documentation of the experiment class is automatically generated from the docstrings of the classes and the functions in it.
+The documentation is located [here](docs/experiment.md).
 ## Computer Vision Class
+The documentation of the computer_vision class is automatically generated from the docstrings of the classes and the functions in it.
+The documentation is located [here](docs/computer_vision.md).
 ## Pose Detection Class

 ## Camera Class